zackads/zackads.github.io/_projects/2020-05-05-jobscrapy.md

 Despite question marks I still have over some of the design decisions I made, I have a working job vacancy scraper that:

-- Reliably pulls _all_ job vacancies from an authoritative listings site;
+- Reliably pulls _all_ job vacancies from an authoritative listings site.
-- Is respectful not to overload the scraped website;
+- Is respectful not to overload the scraped website.
-- Queries a geocoding API in an intelligent way, improving the meaning of the data by getting a specific location;
+- Queries a geocoding API in an intelligent way, improving the meaning of the data by getting a specific location.

 ### What to do with the data